ezzing/3DLayout-documentation/1-Introduction.md

 A subarea is a region inside an area that allows you to define a modules installation just in a section of the area.

-To create a subarea click on the 'create subarea' button.
+To create a subarea click on the 'Create subareas' button.

 <img class="w200px" src="./layout-doc-imgs/imgs-sin-monitor/subarea-creation-button.jpg" alt="subarea-creation-button" />

-Once the subarea is created it can be:
+Once the subarea is created, you will be able to:

 * Edit
 * Move
 * Refresh
 * Clone
-* Remove (Only if the area has more than one subarea)
+* Remove (only if the area has more than one subarea)

 <img class="w200px" src="./layout-doc-imgs/imgs-sin-monitor/remove-add-subareas.jpg" alt="remove-add-subareas" />